 CEO Sundar Pichai makes his appearance before the House Judiciary Committee today to discuss Google's "data collection, use, and filtering practices."
 His prepared remarks emphasize the company's American family romance.
 He may be asked about yesterday's disclosure of a Google+ breach: an API exposed 52 million users' data (SecurityWeek).

-Today's edition of the CyberWire reports events affecting Afghanistan, Armenia, Australia, Brazil, Canada, China, France, Germany, Iraq, Jordan, Netherlands, Pakistan, Russia, Saudi Arabia, Turkey, United Arab Emirates, United Kingdom, United States.
+Today's issue includes events affecting Afghanistan, Armenia, Australia, Brazil, Canada, China, France, Germany, Iraq, Jordan, Netherlands, Pakistan, Russia, Saudi Arabia, Turkey, United Arab Emirates, United Kingdom, United States.

 How Are You Responding to Threats?
 Find Out Now in the SANS 2018 Incident Response Survey